rodsveiga/rbm_flows_ising/README.md

 - `runs`: tensorboardX files if you choose `tensorboard= True` on `rbm.py`.
 - `figures`: saved plots.

-The classes for MC sampling, NN thermometer and the RBM are presented in the folder `modules`:
+The classes for the MC sampling, the NN thermometer and the RBM are presented in the folder `modules`:

 - `mc_ising2d.py`
 - `mc_ising2d_MF.py`